techlozenge/student-frontend-angular-final/README.md

 # 2018-6-8: Styled Delete Confirm Component

+# 2018-7-19: Injected ID number into the Delete Confirm Component

 The .subscribe() function is similar to the .then() function in jQuery, but instead of dealing with promises it deals with Observables.